Listen to this article:

 Paced bottle-feeding can be used for any baby being fed a bottle.
 It doesn't matter whether the bottle is being used to feed a baby breastmilk or formula.

-Pace feeding can be used whether babies are exclusively bottle-fed or receive a combination of breast and bottle feeding.
+Pace feeding can be used whether babies are exclusively bottle-fed or receive a combination of formula or pumped milk.

 How Do I Know That My Baby Has Had Enough?